Berea City School District

 The Berea City School District is a community of excellence, integrity, and purpose.

 The Berea City School District is a diverse community dedicated to inspiring lives of character, learning, leadership, and service.

 Spanning 21 square miles, the Berea City School District serves the educational needs of Berea, Brook Park, Middleburg Heights, and a portion of Olmsted Falls.
 The district is located in Cuyahoga County in northeastern Ohio, immediately southwest of the city of Cleveland.
-Currently, the district provides education to over 6,000 students in grades K through 12.
-Educational services for these grade levels are provided at 8 different buildings.
-The district has one high school (grades 10-12), one junior high school (grades 7-9), one intermediate school (grades 5-6), four elementary schools (grades K-4), and a specialized school on the campus of Guidestone, as well as an extensive preschool program and extended childcare program.
+Currently, the district provides education to over 5,725 students in grades K through 12.
+Educational services for these grade levels are provided at 6 different buildings and an online virtual academy.
+The district has one high school (grades 9-12), one middle school (grades 5-8), three elementary schools (grades K-4), and a specialized school on the campus of Guidestone, as well as an extensive preschool program and extended childcare program.
 The Administration Building is located at 390 Fair Street in Berea, and the district also has a buildings and grounds/maintenance/warehouse facility and transportation center in Berea.Berea City School District is committed to serving our community of learners.
 The aim of education is to not only help our students be successful within school, but to ensure that students succeed beyond school.
 Our learning environments cultivate culturally responsive schools that support and encourage our students, staff, parents, and community members to contribute their talents and be recognized for their efforts.